Alex E. Blazer | Course Site | Syllabus |

 oxymoron: two contradictory words (silent scream)

-symbol: 1) literal obj itself, and 2) open/potential meanings beyond itself
+symbol: 1) literal obj itself, and 2) open/potential meanings beyond

 conventional: public/cultural/traditional